Can You Use Olive Oil As Lube For Anal Or Vaginal Sex? Is It Safe?

 Can You Use Olive Oil As Lube?

-At its base, olive oil is “safe” and it can be used as a personal lube — but it isn’t a great choice for several reasons.
+At its base, olive oil is “safe” and it is a cooking oil that can be used as a personal lube — but it isn’t a great choice for several reasons.

 Additionally, using oil as a lube during vaginal penetration may increase your risk of infection, including yeast infections or bacterial vaginosis.